 Paddling the Connecticut River

-After paddling for about an hour and a half, we were back at Artisans Park.
+After paddling for about an hour and a half, we were back at Artisans Park, which sits right above the river.
 Vigorous paddlers could probably complete this part in an hour.
-More leisurely floaters could stretch it to two or three hours.
+More leisurely floaters could stretch it to two or three hours, especially if you want to swim along the way.
 We cooled off in the river, pulled our canoe to shore, and then walked up to the Path of Life Garden for a picnic and a walk around the grounds.

 The Path of Life Garden is a beautiful, artistic journey from birth to death and beyond, spread out among 14 acres of pastoral land overlooking the river.
 18 giant sculptures grace the grounds, all of them seamlessly integrated with the surrounding landscape.
 As we meandered from birth to death, we found numerous spots to relax, meditate, or just enjoy the surroundings.
 The Path of Life Gardens can be enjoyed as part of a float trip, or you can stop by Artisans Park for a self-guided tour.